CleanroomMC/Website/docs/groovy-script/mods/soot/still_catalyst.md

 ## Getting the value of recipes

-- Returns a stream of all specified Catalysts.:
+- Returns a stream of all specified Catalysts:

     ```groovy:no-line-numbers
     mods.soot.still_catalyst.streamCatalysts()